snonux/gemtexter/README.md

 These are things I want to do with this project in near future:

 * Make it work on macOS, as it currently doesn't fully (Only ensure correct Bash version?)
-* Store content in it's own branches (e.g. gmi, md, html).
-Can then ve used by GitHub pages too.
 * Speed it up a bit: Make it so, that only changed .gmi files (or changed HTML templates) result into re-generating other formats.
 * Write a blog post about buetow.org.sh script